- Types of Bullying

 - Ignore and leave out the person making them feel isolated and alone.

 Often bullying will include a range of these different ways to make the bully feel powerful.

 Bullying often takes place face to face.
 In recent times it has also moved online, ‘cyberbullying' means the nasty behaviours can reach the victim on social media, text being sent either directly to them or saying or sharing unkind things about them.
 The victim may face bullying both in and out of their home and it is hard to get away from.

 Why do people bully?

 Bullies need a target.
-They often feel bad about themselves and use bullying as a way to cover up their own unhappiness or protect themselves from others making them feel bad.
+They might be feeling bad about themselves and using bullying as a way to cover up their own unhappiness.
+It might be a way of trying to protect themselves from others bullying them.

 If your child or young person is bullied it is not their fault or your fault.
 It’s because of a problem the bully has and how bad they are feeling.

 If you find out that your child has been involved in bullying someone else it is really important to stay calm and try to find out the facts.

 - You may feel angry and upset but remember your child is still learning how their behaviour affects others.
 They will need help to understand how they have hurt someone.

 - Get them to put themselves in the ‘other person’s shoes’ and think about how they feel.